aneoconsulting/ArmoniK/test/README.md

 ### Analyse the results

-* wjson.py : will read the clean stats files, so we can manipulate the data.
+* wjson.py : will read the clean stats files, so we can manipulate the data of bench tests.

 ### How to run the tests :